 This is a flag to give all applications read-only permission to directory.
 So all applications can get file list and individual file attribute information in the directory.
-Since secret files cannot be placed under this directory, it's necessary to pay enough attention when using this flag.
-Besides, this flag is deplicated in API Level 17 or later and you should not use it except under the unavoidable case.
+Because secret files may not be placed in these directories, in general this flag must not be used.15